decentraland/notifications-workers/README.md

 **Endpoint**
 - `GET /notifications/events`
-- Authentication: signed fetch, the user id will be infered from that
+- Authentication: signed fetch, the user id will be inferred from the auth chain.

 ```
 retry: 10000